Thickness or height of your terrace structure

 -

-Would you rather be sure of a sustainable result, without the risk of cracks and moisture problems?
-Then lay out your terrace or driveway using the Staenis grid, a handy DIY system.
-Learn how to get started here.
+Would you rather be sure of a durable result, without the risk of cracks and moisture problems?
+Then install your terrace or driveway using the StaenisGrid, a handy DIY system.
+Learn here how to get started.

-If you place your terrace or driveway using the Staenis grid, it will not suffer from tension and moisture.
-This way you avoid damage and you are assured of a long life.
-Moreover, you determine your own schedule.
+If you install your terrace or driveway using the StaenisGrid, it will not be affected by stress or moisture.
+This way, you avoid damage and are assured of a long lifespan.
+Moreover, you can set your own schedule.
 Find the ideal terrace structure for your project and watch the installation video.
 Calculate here what you need for your job and order your supplies in our webshop.
 Off you go!